Mandingo (novel): Critical reactions

 Although Mandingo was a national and international best-seller, selling 5 million copies nationwide, critical opinions about the novel were—and continue to be—mixed.
 While black novelist Richard Wright praised Mandingo as "a remarkable book based on slave period documents", other critics have deemed the book sensationalist and offensive.
 Van Deburg writes that "None of the three contributors to the [Falconhurst] series could be considered knowledgeable about the black experience" and argued that "The Falconhurst novels reveled in white sexual exploitation of black slaves."
 Van Deburg's use of the word "reveled" suggests that the authors of the Falconhurst series wrote mainly to titillate the audience rather than to criticize the culture of American slavery.
 Seidel writes off the character of Blanche as a nymphomaniac without considering the character's complexities.
 In a 1967 New York Times article about American books published in France, Jacques Cabau refers to Mandingo as "a sort of Uncle Sade's Cabin that reflects less on racism than on its readers' perversion."
 Eliot Fremont-Smith, a New York Times critic, mocked the Falconhurst series by using them as a litmus test for other "bad" fiction: "I am compelled to name the absolute worst, most regurgitory new-and-advertised book that I've read in 1975, the one most deserving of the Kyle Onstott Memorial Award..."

 Such critical reactions show a disgust at the atrocities portrayed in Onstott's novel.
 However, Paul Talbot points out that some contemporary reviews accepted the novel as shocking, yet truthful.
 He quotes Earl Conrad of The Negro Press: "Mandingo has aroused in me a wild enthusiasm.
 It is just about the most sensational, yet the truest book I have ever read..."
 He quotes John Henry Faulk, a TV humorist who praised Mandingo as "...one of the most compellingly powerful novels I have ever read."
 Nearly all critics were quick to point out the "morbid, revolting, interesting, sadistic..." nature of the content while also accepting Onstott's vision of the Antebellum South as accurate: "...it carries with it the power of absolute conviction, and this quality may demand that we revise our notions of American history, for it confounds us with the evils of our past."
 It seems that whatever opinion critics had of Mandingo, they could not deny its emotional impact on readers and its challenge to the romanticization of the Antebellum South.

 Legacy

 Adaptations

 A play based on the novel and written by Jack Kirkland opened at the Lyceum Theater in New York in May, 1961, with Franchot Tone and Dennis Hopper in the cast; it ran for only eight performances.
-The novel and play were the basis for the 1975 Paramount Pictures film Mandingo.
+The novel and play were the basis for the 1975 Paramount Pictures film Mandingo, which was followed by a sequel, Drum (1976), adapted from the Onstott novel of the same name.